Medical image computing: Segmentation

+There are other classifications of image segmentation methods that are similar to categories above.
+Another group, which is based on combination of methods, can be classified as "hybrid".

 Registration

 Image registration is a process that searches for the correct alignment of images.
 In the simplest case, two images are aligned.
 Typically, one image is treated as the target image and the other is treated as a source image; the source image is transformed to match the target image.
 The optimization procedure updates the transformation of the source image based on a similarity value that evaluates the current quality of the alignment.
 This iterative procedure is repeated until a (local) optimum is found.
 An example is the registration of CT and PET images to combine structural and metabolic information (see figure).

 Image registration is used in a variety of medical applications: